 Ryokans – Ryokans are popular since they can give you a traditional Japanese experience.
 There are different types of ryokans so prices can range from $80-$400 a night.
 Ryokans usually have shared washrooms and some charge per person so double check what is offered before paying.

 Capsule hotels – This seems to be a novelty thing but they are still quite popular.
 Capsule hotels offer decent amenities, they just happen to cram everything into your capsule.
 A one night stay will cost you about $30-$75 per person.
 Note that quite often a 2-3 Star hotel may actually be cheaper than a capsule hotel.
+Check out my guide to the best capsule hotels in Tokyo for some inspiration.

 My preferred booking site is booking.com since it lists hotels, apartments, B&B’s, vacation homes and inns.
 In addition, they price match and you’re not required to pay until after your stay for almost all accommodations.
 After five bookings, you become a member of their Genius program which gets you an extra 10% off on selected properties.
 If you haven’t tried booking.com, use my affiliate link now to get $25 CAD off your first stay (this applies after you complete your stay).